 Guided academic activities (in presence of the teacher): 1 ECTS.
 The student proposes a project according to the teacher's guidance to go deeply into some aspect of the course, followed by a public presentation.

 Guided academic activities (in absence of the teacher): 1 ECTS.
-Exercises and complementary readings proposed by the teacher.
+Exercises and complementary readings

 EXAMINATION: 0,5 ECTS.
 To complete the development of specific cognitive and procedimental capacities.